AzHicham/loki/cli/Readme.md

-# Laxatips - Command Line Interface
+# Loki - Command Line Interface

 Command Line Interface to obtain Tips and tricks to fluidify your (public) transit !

 ## Description

-Reads a [ntfs][1] and performs journey queries on it with `laxatips` from the command line.
+Reads a [ntfs][1] and performs journey queries on it with `loki` from the command line.

 Launch